 The beneficial features of NOFB that makes this propellant attractive for space propulsion systems are:

 A NOFB propellant will be defined, this propellant includes:

 The work in the project plan is organised in four technical tasks being:

-- Task 1: Propellant definition Nov.
-2015 – Mar.
-2016
+Task 1: Propellant definition

-The project milestones are the following:
+The project deliverable reports are the following: